We have heard and experienced it so many times - salary is good, but the environment is toxic or unprofessional.

 5. Team Culture

-Ask about how the team leader/supervisor or manager feels about policies which you have researched.
+Ask about how the team leader/supervisor or manager feels about policies that you have researched.
 If you are far into the process and seriously considering joining, ask if you can come in and spend a few hours with your prospective team in a group meeting or brainstorming session.